State Farm Center: Concerts

+Other uses

-State Farm Center is also used for various welcome events for incoming freshman and transfer students.
+State Farm Center is used for various welcome events for incoming University of Illinois Urbana-Champaign freshman and transfer students.
+It additionally hosts the commencement ceremonies for local high schools, including Champaign Centennial, Champaign Central, Mahomet-Seymour, and Urbana.

 "Illinois Renaissance" renovation

 In the autumn of 2008, school officials, led by Athletics Director Ron Guenther, conducted a study to decide whether to refurbish the then-named Assembly Hall or build a new basketball arena.
 In 2010, the university opted to renovate the existing structure designed by University of Illinois alumnus Max Abramovitz, and selected the architectural firm AECOM to design the renovation.
 The athletic department sent surveys to I-Fund and season ticket holders to gauge demand for various premium seating options.
 Architects used this information to create schematic drawings and architectural renderings near the end of 2012, which then Athletics Director Mike Thomas used to aid in fundraising for the project.
 The anticipated renovation cost was between $150 and $160 million, and construction would not start before spring of 2014.
 As part of the renovations, State Farm Insurance purchased the naming rights to the arena for $60 million over 30 years.

 The State Farm Center began renovations after the 2013–14 men's basketball season.
 Work included adding luxury suites, club/loge seating, new blue seats included in the renovation.
-In the luxury suites and club level seats, there will be concessions where alcoholic beverages will allowed to be served as well as a buffet area.
+In the luxury suites and club level seats, there would be concessions where alcoholic beverages would be served as well as a buffet area.
 The total budget for the renovation was estimated at $169.5 million.

 The construction process did cause some conflicts with scheduled sporting events at the beginning of the 2015-16 basketball season.
 The men's basketball team played the first five games of the 2015 at the Prairie Capital Convention Center in Springfield, while the 2015 Women's basketball team played their first five games at Parkland College.
 The renovated arena hosted its first game on December 2, when the Fighting Illini fell to Notre Dame 84–79.